undp/carbon-registry/TOR National Implementation.md

 	 - Demonstrated experience in Database Development: e.g. MSSQL, MariaDB, MySQL, Oracle, PostgreSQL is an asset
 	 - Demonstrated proficiency in DevOps: Azure DevOps, Docker, Git, Deployment pipeline, test automation is preferred
  - Project manager:
+	 - Minimum of 5 years of product management experience, with at least 2 years working in a startup environment
+	 - Have shipped at least 1 digital product with proven impact.
+	 - Been working with quantitative and qualitative Data
+	 - Digitally competent and have a high drive for understanding and meeting users needs
+	 - Experience in start-ups, with Agile methodology as well as UX are a plus but not a requirement
+	 - Strong project manager and have experience in leading cross-functional project teams
+	 - Ability to solve complicated problems and understanding end-customer needs are part of your core strengths

  - Carbon or stakeholder engagement expert - local and/or (optional)
  	- At least 5 years experience in climate policies, carbon markets and other green financing mechanisms are required
  	- Knowledge of digital technology or digitalization is strongly desired